sferia003/hex/README.md

 # Haskell EXchange (HEX)
-Welcome to the Haskell Exchange (HEX), a cutting-edge trading platform built using Haskell and powered by RabbitMQ for seamless communication.
+Welcome to the Haskell Exchange (HEX), a trading platform built using Haskell and powered by RabbitMQ.
 This documentation will guide you through the setup, usage, and development of HEX, providing you with a comprehensive understanding of its features and capabilities.

 ## Setup